buckutt/Server/docs/SPECS.md

     - Price       : An article price or a promotion price
     - Promotion   : A special offer that can target articles or categories
     - Purchase    : A trace of what users have paid
-    - Reload      : A trace of what users have put on Buckutt
+    - Reload      : A trace of what users have put on Buckless
     - Right       : A user right
     - User        : A student
 * Database : See src/models/ or db.mwb.
 Some notes here :